Updated: Jul 16

 In spite of the challenges or perhaps because of them this dance is dear to me.
 It became dear over time; like a child that one HAD to adopt.
 Now I obsess and fuss over it.
 I have begun to live its characters as though they came from within me.
 There is a compelling need every day to get on the dance floor and relive the allegory.

 Dance is the complete embodiment of an idea and its communication through the body.
 As the dance grows, so does the dancer.
 Plato's Allegory of the Cave continues to enrich me both as a dancer, and a person.
-Both Maya and I look forward to sharing this 40-minute solo as a part of Quest: an evening of dance on June 6 and 7, 2020 at the Boston Center of the Arts in Boston, Massachusetts.
-Plato's allegory features in the second half of the program in which it is the 'self' that is in quest of a higher reality.
+Both Maya and I look forward to sharing this 40-minute solo as a part of the Drive East festival on August 11, 2020 at 7:30pm (EST).